 Degree and Specialization Options

 The Master of Science in Counseling program is designed to give candidates a solid foundation in behavioral health counseling with options to specialize in one or both of the following career paths: Licensed Professional Clinical Counselor (LPCC) and Credentialed School Counselor (PPS/SC).
 In addition to course content, each specialization requires extensive, supervised field experience in accordance with licensure and credentialing standards for the State of California.
 Both specializations meet or exceed national standards.
-For more information consult other sections of this site.

 Licensed Professional Clinical Counseling (LPCC)

-Pofessional Clinical Counseling is one of several behavioral health professions requiring state licensure for employment in mental health settings and independent practice.
+Professional Clinical Counseling is one of several behavioral health professions requiring state licensure for employment in mental health settings and independent practice.
 Across the United States the professional title varies.
 Irrespective of the specific license name, clinical counselors are prepared to diagnose and treat individuals, couples, families, and groups who need help in working through personal and relational challenges.
 Loma Linda University’s LPCC program is approved by the Board of Behavioral Sciences (BBS), the agency responsible for regulating educational programs, post-graduation internships and licensure in the profession.
 The educational program meets national standards and is portable to other states.

 Pupil Personnel Services Credential in School Counseling (PPS/SC)